Timmifixedit/BidirectionalMap/README.md

 The `bidirectional_map` container contains pairs of values of type K1 and K2.
 * Objects in the container are immutable, neither values of type K1 nor values of type K2 can be modified to ensure the integrity of the underlying associative containers
+* The container supports the use of different associative containers as base.
+The default base container is `std::unordered_map` for both forward and inverse lookup.
+  Other tested containers are `std::map` as well as `std::multimap` and `std::unordered_multimap`.
-* The mapping from values of K1 to values of K2 is enforced to be injective to allow lookup in both directions.
+* The mapping from values of K1 to values of K2 is enforced to be injective if the underlying containers for both forward and inverse lookup contain unique keys (like in the default case).
 This means that for example two pairs (k1, k2) and (k1', k2') can only be inserted at the same time if k1 != k1' **and** k2 != k2'.
-* The container supports the use of a custom base associative container.
-The default base container is `std::unordered_map`
+The use of multimaps as base containers relaxes this constraint.

 ## Code Example
 An instance of `bidirectional_map` can be created similarly to `std::unordered_map`: